BonJarber/bonjarber.github.io/_posts/2019-10-04-barbersec-begins.markdown

 two ways:

 1. Sharing my security expertise via consulting.
-2. Building tools to more effectively find vulnerable assets on the Internet and report them via bug bounty.
+2. Building tools to find vulnerable assets on the Internet and report them via bug bounty programs.

 ## Knowledge

-I've been doing AppSec professionally for over 5 years.
-My years as an NCC Group consultant exposed me to hundreds of different apps, gave me a ton of reps breaking applications, and taught me how to be a useful consultant.
+I've been doing AppSec professionally for almost 6 years.
+My years as an NCC Group consultant exposed me to hundreds of different apps.
+This gave me a ton of reps breaking applications, and taught me how to be a useful consultant.

-There's an element of personalized, high quality consulting that tooling simply can't replace yet.
+There's an element of personalized, high quality consulting that tooling can't replace yet.
 Security is still too human of a space.
-I think one of the more valuable ways I can spend my time is transferring whatever knowledge I have to others so they can make use of it.
+One of the more valuable ways I can spend my time is transferring whatever knowledge I have to others.

+This knowledge transfer can come in a couple different forms:
+- Application penetration test
+- Design review
+- Code review
-This knowledge transfer can take the shape of a pentest, a design review, a code review, or a workshop/lecture for your software or security engineers.
-If this interests you, head over to the [services](/services/index.html) page.
+- Training session for your software or security engineers.

+If this interests you, head over to the [services(/services/index.html) page.

 ## Scale